Events & Tickets

 Clyde Scott, projection designer

-Clyde Scott is a video director and digital artist.
+Clyde Scott is a director and projection designer.
 He has created national commercials, visuals for stadium concert tours, short films and works of video art made to synchronize with live performances of classical music.

 In the mid-1990s Mr. Scott founded Electric Sheep, a Miami Beach-based design boutique specializing in motion graphics, where he crafted film and broadcast visuals for clients such as Disney, Shakira, MTV, Sony and Caravan Pictures.
 In 2001 he joined the staff of the New World Symphony and in the following years worked closely with architect Frank Gehry and Gehry Partners on the unprecedented integration of video and projection technology into the New World Center.
 Mr. Scott is now the organization’s Director of Video Production, leading a seven-member team that works with Michael Tilson Thomas, guest artists and the New World Symphony’s Fellows to find innovative ways to merge video and classical music in performance and education.